-I loaded my condo with tech – and discovered smart homes still need a lot of work
+I loaded my condo with tech — and discovered smart homes still need a lot of work

 And everything else

-Many home devices are portable gadget you can take with when you move, and don’t cause too much damage to the place.
-Yet I wasn’t really enamored with mostof it.
+Many home devices are portable gadgets you can take with when you move, and don’t cause too much damage to the place.
+Yet I wasn’t really enamored with most of the ones I set up.

 The It bed was comfortable, but I found I rarely pulled out my phone to see how I slept the night before; the amount of coffee I needed reliably did that.
 The Memento digital frame is beautiful and a conversation piece, but at $900, it’s incredibly expensive.
 Plus, it does require mounting to the wall.
-The Click & Grow is the most low-maintenance plant on earth, but its light is blindingly bright.
+The Click & Grow is the most low-maintenance plant on Earth, but its light is blindingly bright.
 The Petnet regularly jammed, because of the way it dispenses food, and my cat actually preferred his regular bowl.

 Read more: The smart bed and more toys for my smart apartment